sebug/noisy-neighbors/README.md

     cd noisy-neighbors
     az deployment group create -f ./main.bicep -g NoisyNeighborsRG

 After it's in place, go to the app storage account and upload your exe that you want to test.
-The blob container may be anonymous (the storage account has a random name and you'll be downloading an exe without any private information, right?), the point is just we'll have to install it on the three machines.
+The blob container may be anonymous (the storage account has a random name and you'll be downloading an exe without any private information, right?), the point is just we'll have to install it on the machine.
 Copy the URL of the exe in the public blob container.

-Finally, go to the resource group and one of the VMs and put Bastion into place to connect.
+Finally, go to the VM and put Bastion into place to connect.
 Know that you can use the little >> chevron to paste the URL of the exe you just uploaded so that you can

     Invoke-WebRequest -Uri TheURIYouPasted -OutFile installit.msi

-Once the three VMs have installed the exe you wanted (you can open f)ile explorer to install by tying explorer .), start the apps on the three machines and see what happens.